NaverCloudPlatform/terraform-provider-ncloud/docs/data-sources/sourcebuild_project_os_runtime_versions.md

 ## Attributes Reference

-* `runtime_version` - Runtime versions available at Sourcebuild.
+* `runtime_versions` - Runtime versions available at Sourcebuild.

-### Runtime Version Reference
+### Runtime Versions Reference

-`runtime_version` is also exported with the following attributes, where relevant: Each element supports the following:
+`runtime_versions` is also exported with the following attributes, where relevant: Each element supports the following:

 * `id` - Runtime version ID.
 * `name` - Runtime version name.